Robust Robustness: Obtaining robust payoff guarantees

-\begin{prop}[Robustified mechanism is a variational solution] Fix a feasible set $\FF$ and a convex ambiguity set $\Pi$.
+\begin{prop}[New mechanism is a variational solution] Fix a feasible set $\FF$ and a nonempty, convex subset $\Pi$ of $\D(\Th)$.
 Consider a weak, convex metric $D$ on $\D(\Th)$ and a radius $r > 0$.
 Let $\hat{f}$ be a social choice function.
 If $\hat{f}$ is maxmin optimal with respect to the ambiguity set $N_D ( \Pi, r)$, then there exists $\l \geq 0$ such that

 \end{prop}